bnhoang2k/CSCI564/Midterm/Cache.md

 - Temporal locality is the idea that if a memory location is referenced, it will tend to be referenced again soon.
 Think of a loop; the same memory locations are accessed over and over again.
 - Spatial locality is the idea that if a memory location is referenced, nearby memory locations will tend to be referenced soon.
 Think of an array; if you access one element, you'll likely access the next element soon after.

-This principle plus the guideline that for a given implementation technology and power budge, smaller hardware can be made faster led to hierarchies based on memory of different speeds and sizes.
+This principle plus the guideline that for a given implementation technology and power budget, smaller hardware can be made faster led to hierarchies based on memory of different speeds and sizes.

 ![memory 1](./Cache/image-2.png)

 The figure above shows several different multilevel memory hierarchies.
-As Flash and next-gen memory technologies continue to close the gap with disks in cost per bit, such technologies are likely to increasinly replace magnetic disks for secondary storage.
+As Flash and next-gen memory technologies continue to close the gap with disks in cost per bit, such technologies are likely to replace magnetic disks for secondary storage.

-Recall that fast memory is expensive; therefore memory hierarchies are organized into several levels with each being smaller, faster, and mor eexpensive per byte than the next lower level.
+Recall that fast memory is expensive; therefore memory hierarchies are organized into several levels with each being smaller, faster, and more expensive per byte than the next lower level.
 The lower the level, the farther away from the processor it is.

-**The goal is to provide a memory system with aq cost per byte that's almost as low as the cheapest level of memory and a speed almost as fast as the fastest level.**
+**The goal is to provide a memory system with a cost per byte that's almost as low as the cheapest level of memory and a speed almost as fast as the fastest level.**

 In most cases (but not all), the data contained in a lower level are a superset of the next higher level.
 For example, the L2 cache will have a copy of all the data in the L1 cache, and the main memory will have a copy of all the data in the L2 cache.
 This property, called the *inclusion property*, is always required for the lowest level of the hierarchy.

-The importance of the MH has incrased with advanced in performances of processors.
+The importance of the MH has increased with advanced in performances of processors.

 ![processor vs memory](./Cache/image-3.png)